What is the Committed Cost?

-Committed Costs are fixed or budgeted or confirmed payments to be made in future to the vendors for goods or services to be taken, which are necessary for smooth flow of the business and the absence of which may disrupt the main operations of a business which may have credible impact on the company.
-Examples include rent cost of office, rental costs of factories, fixed pay for employees, retirement benefits paid to employees, etc.
+Committed Costs are fixed or budgeted or confirmed payments to be made in the future to the vendors for goods or services to be taken, which are necessary for the smooth flow of the business and the absence of which may disrupt the main operations of a business which may have a credible impact on the company.
+Examples include rent cost of offices, rental costs of factories, fixed pay for employees, retirement benefits paid to employees, etc.

 Examples of Committed Cost

 Let’s have a look over the types of committed costs: